nowatermelon/skyrim/README.md

    *Note: Be sure to back up or make notes, as these custom changes are often easily forgotten and may cause issues later on.*

 6. Since I play on 16:9 screen with keyboard and mouse, I'm not very familiar with widescreen or controller setups.
-However, the modlist includes some mods that may be helpful, and you can also ask other players in the community for help.
+However, the modlist includes some mods that may be helpful, and you can also ask other players for help.

 <div align="center">Keyboard Layout</div>